dugokontov/til/github/skip-worktree.md

 This is very useful in situation where you need to make local changes to some file (usually configuration) that can't be committed or ignored using `.gitignore` (because it needs to be part of the repository).

 Often issue this command is designed to solve is when you end up having config file(s) with local specific settings that are always unstaged.
-They show up in `git status` and because of that tend to be wrongly committed as a part of the PR.
+They show up in `git status` and because of that tend to be wrongly committed as a part of a PR.

 ### How?